 A remake of the original Romancing SaGa and the first in the trilogy to be released in the west after Square opted not to localize any of the Super Famicom titles, Minstrel Song was met with a mostly lukewarm reception; probably not aided by the fact it was released two years after the infamous Unlimited Saga.
 But does it manage to prove a more player-friendly and engaging experience overall, or does it effectively alienate much of its intended fanbase just as Unlimited Saga did?

 Romancing SaGa: Minstrel Song (localized simply as "Romancing SaGa"; I'll be referring to it by its subtitle to save confusion with the original Super Famicom game) was released to almost no fanfare that I can remember in 2005; what few fans SaGa had built up in its earlier years had largely departed with Unlimited Saga's hostile reception, and as a result this one sold even worse - a scant 60,000 copies in North America, which is staggeringly low for a Square Enix game.
-(For comparison, Unlimited Saga sold nearly double that at 100,000).
-However, I was never quite sure whether this was because it was just bad, or because Unlimited Saga had simply tarnished the franchise's reputation so badly and nobody bought it as a result.
+(For comparison, Unlimited Saga sold about 100,000 units).
+However, I was never quite sure whether this was because it was just bad, or because Unlimited Saga had simply tarnished the franchise's reputation so badly that nobody bought it as a result.

 Of course, even with these improvements, the core SaGa experience is still here.
 Minstrel Song, like most SaGa games, relies on random chance for many things - learning new combat techniques, stat gains, quests and characters encountered - and definitely shows off its western influences, with the player afforded near-total freedom in customizing their party, recruiting or dismissing comrades, and able to explore much of the world at their leisure without restriction.
 You're also given a choice of eight different protagonists to follow, though aside from a brief opening quest for each, they all more or less follow the same overarching story.
 However, following this story also bucks most JRPG norms - indeed, you're not really even clued in that there is an overarching plot until you've visited several pubs across the world and followed various (semi-randomized) quest leads you're given by NPCs there.
 An even-present character known as the Minstrel also appears here, serving as a strange combination of a music test, dismissing allies from your party at your request, and filling in the game's lore through various songs and stories.
 He does also join your party on occasion when asked, though he will depart again the next time you visit a pub.

 Unlike many SaGa games, though, character growth here is not entirely freeform.
 It utilizes a skill and class system, though in a somewhat unconventional way.
-One learns assortments of skills by purchasing them in packages with Gems; for example, the Blacksmith package gives a character Club, Pyrology (fire magic) and Gathering skills, while the Rogue package gives Foil, Short Sword, Scimitar, Bow, Strategy, Covert and Trading.
+For much of the early game, one learns assortments of skills by purchasing them in packages with Gems; for example, the Blacksmith package gives a character Club, Pyrology (fire magic) and Gathering skills, while the Rogue package gives Foil, Short Sword, Scimitar, Bow, Strategy, Covert and Trading.
+Later on, one also earns the ability to buy skills separately, though they still get exponentially more expensive with each level so picking only a few to focus on is generally a good strategy.
 Weapon skills tend to see the most use, giving a player a higher chance of sparking techniques in battle for that weapon, as well as reducing (or eliminating) wear on weapons for utilizing said skills.
 Classes are unlocked once prerequisite skills reach a set level, and serve as equippable bonuses, usually giving resistance to certain elements or status effects (and not restricting the player in which skills and proficiencies they can use at any given time).
 Skills also in turn govern Proficiencies, which grant the player abilities they can utilize in dungeons or field areas.
 For example, the Gather skill allows them to use the Mine, Harvest and Excavate abilities to find items at certain points in the field, Survival allows them to learn Climbing to scale certain walls or Jump over pits, and Search allows them to find hidden treasure chests, ore, herbs, and other things.
 Gems are earned by defeating enemies, but also using skills successfully in the field, which can be abused with some skills (Lurk and Move Silently in particular).
 Some particular items or obstacles require a particular level of a Skill to overcome, though, and you are only afforded a finite number of Proficiency uses per skill level, so continuing to level them up is mandatory if you want to discover many of the game's most lucrative secrets.

 As in many western RPGs, crafting and customizing weapons is also integrated into Minstrel Song.
 Collecting herbs lets you create medicine at greatly reduced cost at an apothecary (a good thing, as most items in the game are quite expensive), and many weapons can be similarly tempered at blacksmiths, improving their stats in a number of ways.
 Interestingly, one can also tweak a weapon's "attack mode" at a blacksmith; one can swap a weapon between Attack, Defense or Trick mode, which has a rock-paper-scissors effect against weapons of the other two types.
 Defense beats Attack, Attack overcomes Trick, and Trick overcomes Defense.
 Strangely one can also put a weapon in two of these modes at once, presumably giving them less damage overall but also less weakness.
 (This also seems to be a rather moot point for the most part, as most enemies one encounters are monsters who don't even utilize traditional weapons).